Elisha Warfield

-Elisha Warfield Jr. (February 5, 1781 - May 15, 1859) was an American physician and a Thoroughbred racehorse owner and breeder whom Thoroughbred Heritage calls "one of the most important early figures in Kentucky racing and breeding."
+Elisha Warfield Jr. (February 5, 1781 - May 15, 1859) was an American medical doctor and a Thoroughbred racehorse owner and breeder whom Thoroughbred Heritage calls "one of the most important early figures in Kentucky racing and breeding."

 Early life and education

 Born in Maryland, Elisha Jr. moved with his family to Lexington, Kentucky when he was nine years old.
 He was tutored privately and obtained a degree in medicine from Transylvania University.

 On January 15, 1805, he married Maria Barr, with whom he had ten children.
 Their daughter Mary Jane Warfield married Cassius Marcellus Clay, who became a prominent politician and abolitionist in Kentucky.

 Warfield became a very successful medical practitioner in Lexington.
 He was selected as the first Professor of Surgery and Obstetrics at the newly established medical school at Transylvania University.

 Active in community development, in 1830 Elisha Warfield was a founding shareholder of the Lexington & Ohio Railway Company.
 In 1834 it connected Lexington to the state capital of Frankfort, Kentucky.